fg2310/professional-services-data-validator/README.md

                         See: *Validation Reports* section [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE or CONNECTION_NAME.DATASET.TABLE]
                         This option has been deprecated and will be removed in a future release.
-  [--session-tags or -st SOURCE_TAG:TARGET_TAG]
+  [--session-tags or -st SOURCE_TAG/TARGET_TAG]
-                        Colon separated string values of tags/labels/query band to be used as tags for the session This allows analysis of queries and costs related to validation.
-  [--service-account or -sa PATH_TO_SA_KEY]
+                        / separated string values of tags/labels/query band to be used as tags for the session This allows analysis of queries and costs related to validation.
+See *Session Tags* section [--service-account or -sa PATH_TO_SA_KEY]
                         Service account to use for BigQuery result handler output.
   [--wildcard-include-string-len or -wis]